- Technical Tracks

 Digital technology is well underway in changing how underserved populations access formal financial services.
 More recently, new technology-enabled innovations, including the bundling of Digital Financial Services and Digital Information Services, have begun to enable greater formal financial access and meaningful usage among Savings Groups.
 This panel will hear from a cross-section of innovators to understand how they are harnessing digital to deepen their understanding of client needs, extend the reach of DFS, reduce the cost of customer acquisition, and motivate more meaningful usage of formal financial services among Savings Groups.

 How can savings groups be sustainably and safely linked to formal financial service providers in a way that reaches scale?
 And how can this be done, given the fast-paced “grow or die” world of formal financial service providers (FSPs)?
-National Microfinance Bank (NMB) Tanzania and CARE International offer applicable advice of what works – and what doesn’t.
-Given CARE’s wide reach across Africa as a sought-out partner of FSPs, and NMB’s laudable success in reaching over 12,000 groups with savings of more than TZS 8 billion in 1.5 years, these two members of SEEP’s Savings Group Peer-learning Group will offer tangible advice and concrete criteria on building mechanisms for healthy and successful linkages.
+NMB Tanzania and CARE International offer applicable advice of what works – and what doesn’t.
+Given CARE’s wide reach across Africa as a sought-out partner of FSPs, and NMB’s laudable success in reaching over 12,000 groups with savings of more than TZS 8 billion in 1.5 years, these two members of SEEP’s Peer Learning Group will offer tangible advice and concrete criteria on building mechanisms for healthy and successful linkages.

 Únase a nosotros para aprender sobre tres intervenciones que están empoderando a los jóvenes a través de los grupos de ahorro.
 Estas intervenciones mejoran las oportunidades de liderazgo, desarrollan la autoestima y mejoraran las habilidades financieras y empresariales de los jóvenes.
 Dos de las intervenciones tienen la característica común de ser implementadas en escuelas primarias y secundarias en el Perú y El Salvador, asegurando así alcance y sostenibilidad.
 Al trabajar no solo con los estudiantes, sino también con los padres, maestros, personal escolar y la comunidad en general, estas intervenciones han demostrado ser exitosas al brindar educación financiera a los jóvenes y facilitar su integración en las actividades generadoras de ingresos.